Vesting in Germany

 When structuring the vesting in contractual terms, it is also essential to consider the tax perspective and to consult a tax advisor you trust.

-In order to avoid imposing a tax burden on the persons obliged by the vesting, the vesting is often structured as an irrevocable purchase right (call option): From the beginning, the employees or founders are entitled to the shares subject to the vesting, but the investors have a right of purchase over the shares to be vested at predetermined conditions, which diminishes from month to month.
+In order to avoid imposing a tax burden on the persons obliged by the vesting, the vesting is often structured as an irrevocable purchase right (call option) in german practice: From the beginning, the employees or founders are entitled to the shares subject to the vesting, but the investors have a right of purchase over the shares to be vested at predetermined conditions, which diminishes from month to month.

 Accelerated Vesting: In the case of an early exit during the current vesting period, it is agreed that all shares of the parties concerned are considered as vested.
-Often, however, the founder is then obliged to work for the company for a further period.
+Often, however in Germany, the founder is then obliged to work for the company for a further period.

 The background to this arrangement is that the company has performed particularly well in the event of an early exit due to the performance of the employees and that they should therefore also participate in the early profit.
 The investors' expectations of success were then exceeded, so to speak.

-As a result, it is essential to check the validity of each individual case before drawing up a contract.
+As a result, it is essential to check the validity of each individual case before drawing up a contract in german practice.
 A blanket assessment of vesting clauses is absolutely forbidden.